nanaaefua/MechaCar/README.md

 * Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

-This new assignment consists of three technical analysis deliverables and a proposal for further statistical study.
-You’ll submit the following:
+This consists of three technical analysis deliverables and a proposal for further statistical study.The following are:

-* Deliverable 1: Linear Regression to Predict MPG
+* Linear Regression to Predict MPG

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?